GoPlausible/falcon-signatures-js/README.md

 ## Introduction

 Falcon (Fast-Fourier Lattice-based Compact Signatures over NTRU) is a post-quantum cryptographic signature algorithm submitted to NIST's Post-Quantum Cryptography project.
-It is designed to be secure against attacks from quantum computers while maintaining efficiency and compact signatures.
+It is designed to be resistant against attacks from quantum computers while maintaining efficiency and compact signatures.

 This project provides a JavaScript CLI and library for the deterministic variant of Falcon, compiled from the C implementation to WebAssembly using Emscripten.
 It supports key generation, signing, and verification operations in both Node.js and browser environments.